kubernetes/enhancements/keps/sig-node/20191025-image-pull-progress.md

 like the overall amount of bytes already downloaded, the needed bytes to be downloaded and the estimated pull time based on the currently available bandwidth.
-These information are directly available via tools like `kubectl`, because each workload exposes this state directly to the Kubernetes API.
+These information are directly available via tools like `kubectl`, because each workload exposes this state directly via an API.

 ## Motivation